Français | Nederlands

 Follow M. Bal on instagram @doublanse.

 In the 2000s Monsieur Bal revived the malletier profession in Belgium where the trade had disappeared some sixty years ago.
 As years went by he invested thousands of leisure hours in bibliographical research and in mastering trunk-making techniques.
-He also uncovered the 19th and early 20th centuries' evolution of the major trunkmakers in Brussels, while creating the world's most unique museum-collection of Belgian antique travel trunks.
+He also retraced the 19th and early 20th centuries' evolution of the major trunk-makers in Brussels, while creating the world's most unique museum-collection of Belgian antique travel trunks.

 His "Heritage x [R]evolution" slogan

 The Ecole des Malletiers, a genuine living heritage, became a reality in 2018 - the European Year for Cultural Heritage.
-In sum, when M. Bal had gathered in Europe and around the world his precious documentation about the profession, the Conservatoire Belmal started 10 years earlier emerged from his hard work by becoming the contemporary Ecole: an international institution of higher education located in the Durbuy - Manhay area of Belgium.
+In sum, M. Bal collected in Europe and around the world his precious documentation about the profession, while the Conservatoire Belmal (started 10 years earlier) emerged from his hard work by becoming the contemporary Ecole - an international institution of higher education.

 And a malletier school in France...